zowe/docs-site/docs/user-guide/configure-certificates-keyring.md

 -->

+## Results

-When the `ZWEKRING` JCL runs successfully it will create a keyring named `ZoweKeyring` owned by `ZWESVUSR` containing the Zowe certificate (called `localhost`), the local CA (called `ZoweCert`), and the certificate used to encrypt the Json Web Token (JWT) required for single sign-on (called `jwtsecret`).
+When the `ZWEKRING` JCL runs successfully, it will create a key ring named `ZoweKeyring` owned by `ZWESVUSR` containing the following:
+- The Zowe certificate (called `localhost`)
+- The local CA (called `ZoweCert`)
+- The certificate used to encrypt the JSON Web Token (JWT) required for single sign-on (called `jwtsecret`)

 When the `zowe-setup-certificates.sh` script executes successfully, it will generate the USS `KEYSTORE_DIRECTORY` that contains the file `zowe-certificates.env`.
-This file is used in the Zowe instance configuration step, see [Creating and configuring the Zowe instance directory](../user-guide/configure-instance-directory.md#keystore-configuration).
+This file is used in the Zowe instance configuration step.
+See [Creating and configuring the Zowe instance directory](../user-guide/configure-instance-directory.md#keystore-configuration).